 Methylation is a biochemical process involved in a wide range of bodily functions –technically speaking, it is the transfer of four atoms (one carbon atom and three hydrogen atoms) from one substance to another.

 When optimal methylation occurs, it has a significant positive impact on many biochemical reactions in the body that regulate the activity of the cardiovascular, neurological, reproductive, and detoxification systems, including those relating to DNA production, neurotransmitter production, estrogen metabolism, histamine metabolism, detoxification, fat metabolism, eye health, liver health, and cellular energy.

 Essentially it is an example of one of the many mechanisms of what is called epigenetics.

 Epigenetics refers to how your genes express themselves.

 Methylation of DNA plays a crucial part in epigenetics, determining which genes are turned on or off.
 For most genes, less methylation = ON; more methylation = OFF.
 These methylation patterns can also be influenced by diet and environmental factors.

 Given the many crucial functions of methylation, it’s not surprising that impaired methylation can lead to a wide range of conditions like depression, anxiety, histamine intolerance, increased risk of cancer, hormone imbalance, poor detox capacity, infertility, birth defects, fatigue, and low energy.

-While hypomethylation is associated with lots of problems, hypermethylation may be equally problematic.
+While hypomethylation is associated with lots of problems, hypermethylation is equally problematic.
 The goal should really be methylation balance.